How to update the Apple HomePod's software

 Alongside iOS 11.3, Apple on Thursday released AudioOS 11.3, an updated version of the software that powers the company's smart speaker.
-Since its launch, the HomePod ($499.00 at Apple) has run version 11.2.5.
+Since its launch, the HomePod ($399.00 at Walmart) has run version 11.2.5.

 By default, the update process should be done in the background, without any interaction on your part.
 However, if you want to force the update or happen to have turned off automatic updates at some point, here's what you can do to update your HomePod right now: